-You may have seen the term “natural flavors” on ingredients lists.
+You may have seen the term “natural flavors” on ingredient lists.
 These are flavoring agents that food manufacturers add to their products to enhance the taste.
 However, this term can be pretty confusing and even misleading.

-- Fruit or fruit juice
+- fruit or fruit juice

-- Vegetables or vegetable juice
+- vegetables or vegetable juice

-- Edible yeast, herbs, bark, buds, root leaves or plant material
+- edible yeast, herbs, bark, buds, root leaves, or plant material

-- Dairy products, including fermented products
+- dairy products, including fermented products

-- Meat, poultry or seafood
+- meat, poultry, or seafood

-In addition, manufacturers are increasingly using enzymes to extract flavor compounds from plant sources to help meet the demand for natural flavors (1).
+In addition, manufacturers are increasingly using enzymes to extract flavor compounds from plant sources to help meet the demand for natural flavors (

 Natural flavors are meant to enhance flavor, not necessarily to contribute nutritional value to a food or beverage.